 The abolition of Swiss withholding tax on bonds and other collective debt financings is a welcome measure that allows Switzerland to significantly strengthen its position as an international finance and treasury centre.
-All types of financing and refinancing activities within

-Switzerland such as raising capital via bond issuances, crowdfunding platforms, asset-backed security (ABS) structures and other capital market transactions will be facilitated as adverse withholding tax consequences can be prevented.
-This fundamental change of the Swiss withholding tax regime is expected to come into force no earlier than January 1, 2022.
+All types of financing and refinancing activity in Switzerland (eg, raising of capital via bond issuances, crowdfunding platforms, asset-backed security structures and other capital market transactions) will be facilitated as adverse withholding tax consequences can be prevented.
+This fundamental change of the Swiss withholding tax regime is expected to come into force not before 1 January 2022.